A Decomposition Analysis of Diffusion Over a Large Network: Monte Carlo Simulations

 In the simulation, we consider a variant of the linear threshold diffusion model in (\ref{linear threshold}) as follows: for $t=1,2,...,$

-where $U_{i,t}$'s are i.i.d. and have the CDF of $N(0,1)$, the covariates $X_i$ are the same for the same cross-sectional unit across the short period, and
+where $U_{i,t}$'s are i.i.d. and have the distribution function of $N(0,1)$, the covariates $X_i$ are the same for the same cross-sectional unit across the short period, and

-where $N_c(i)$ is the in-neighborhood of $i$ in the contact network we have generated before.
-In addition, we choose $\delta_0 \in \{0,0.5\}$ and set $\beta_0 = [-1, 0.3, -0.4, -0.1]'$.
+where $N_{\mathsf{ctt}}(i)$ is the in-neighborhood of $i$ in the contact network we have generated before.
+In addition, we choose $\delta_0 \in \{0,0.5\}$ and set $\beta_0 = [-1, 0.3, -0.4, -0.1]^{\top}$.
 For the simulations, we have set $t_1 = 2$, and the Monte Carlo simulation number to be 10,000.

+As for the specification of the diffusion model, it is important to note that while we assume that the researcher knows the specification for (\ref{Aj0}), she does not know that $A_{i,t}$'s are generated as in (\ref{prob Y}).
+In other words, we allow her to be entirely agnostic about the specification of $A_{i,t}$, except that it is generated from a generalized diffusion model of the form in (\ref{actual outcome}), and hence the estimation and inference on relational diffusion proposed in this paper does not rely on any information of this particular specification in (\ref{prob Y}).

+As for the omitted covariates, we considered $S = \{4\}$, so that we omitted the last entry of the $p$-dimensional covariate vector $X_i$.
 The true values of ADM and $\Delta_S$ are presented in Table \ref{table-em1}.
 We computed the true values by simulations using 100,000 simulation draws.
 Recall that when $\alpha = 1$, the cross-sectional dependence of covariates is shaped by the contact network, and when $\alpha = 0$, it is entirely unrelated to the contact network.
 When $\delta_0 = 0$, there is no diffusion.
-However, we see that $\Delta_S$ is not zero, exhibiting the spurious diffusion.
-The spurious diffusion is larger when $\alpha = 1.0, 0.5$ than when $\alpha = 0.0$.
-This confirms that the magnitude of the spurious diffusion is related to how similar the cross-sectional dependence structure of the covariates is to the contact network.
+However, we see that $\Delta_S$ is not zero, exhibiting relational diffusion.
+The relational diffusion is larger when $\alpha = 1.0, 0.5$ than when $\alpha = 0.0$.
+This confirms that the magnitude of relational diffusion is related to how similar the cross-sectional dependence structure of the covariates is to the contact network.